grscheller/neovim-notes/notes/13-FinalNotes.md

 My current nvim configuration can be found in my dotfiles repo here [grscheller/dotfiles][20] on GitHub.
-I directly use [folke/lazy.nvim][21] as my package manager.
+I directly use [folke/lazy.nvim][21] as my plugin manager.
 My `init.lua` bootstraps this plugin which then manages my other plugins.
 It contains lots of good examples that can be followed, and it is all in the public domain!